clojurewerkz/meltdown/README.md

 So whenever __any__ `Exception` (of any type) occurs inside your processing pipeline, your handler will be executed.
 You can also use
-subclasses:
+sub-classes:

 ```clj
 (mr/on-error r RuntimeException (fn [event]
                                   (println event)))
 ```

-In this case your handler will be only triggered when type of an occured exception is `RuntimeException` or one of the derived classes.
+In this case your handler will be only triggered when type of an occurred exception is `RuntimeException` or one of the derived classes.

 You can have more than one handler per `Exception` type.